iainaitken/makers-course/feedback.md

 _What could I do better?_

 > I suppose we could have had more frequent breaks as I was getting a little frazzled during the middle.
 Apart from that, everything else was good!

+__23 February - feedback from Jai__

+_What did I do well?_

+> The session was interactive and we were both able to play around and deepen our understanding.

+_What could I do better?_

+> Not answered

 ### Chitter